bigbanghere/what-swap/README.md

 ## To Do

-+ No TON in assets
++ No TON in "My assets"
 + calculation bug (doge after multiple selection)
 + swap button rest and balances update after swap
 + ticker priority on search